Car problems Peugeot

 Car problems Peugeot 407: luxury saloon with electronics

-The 407 succeeded the 406 and brought more luxury and electronics.
+The 407 replaced the 406 and brought more luxury and electronics.
 That also means more potential faults.
-The suspension is prone to wear: control arms, bushes and shock absorbers wear faster than on rivals.
-ESP and airbag lights appear regularly on the dashboard, often due to sensor faults or software issues.
+The suspension is prone to wear: control arms, rubber bushes and shock absorbers wear out faster than on competitors.
+ESP and airbag lights regularly appear on the dashboard, often due to sensor faults or software problems.

 Read more: Peugeot 407